Many years ago, Disney released a Pixar film that had a profound impact on the course of my professional life.

 His full review, voiced by Peter O’Toole, is eloquently and masterly delivered.
 Not only did it alter my perspective and approach to critical writing for the better, it remains one of my all-time favorite scenes of cinema, animated or otherwise.

-PS—Since first seeing the movie 10 years ago, I’ve unsuccessfully tried to identify the writer of this scene.
-If anyone from Disney, Pixar, or Hollywood happens to know who it was, I’d sincerely like to know so I can properly thank them for changing my life.
+PS—Since first seeing the movie 12 years ago, I’ve unsuccessfully tried to identify the writer of this scene.
+If anyone from Disney, Pixar, or Hollywood happens to know who it was, I’d sincerely like to know so I can properly thank them.